projectatomic/vagrant-service-manager/CONTRIBUTING.md

 ## Submitting Issues

 You can submit issues with respect to the vagrant-service-manager plugin [here](https://github.com/projectatomic/vagrant-service-manager/issues/new).Make sure you include all the relevant details pertaining the issue.

-Before submitting new issues, it is suggested to check [all existing issues](https://github.com/projectatomic/vagrant-service-manager/issues) in order to avoid duplication.
+Before submitting new issues, it is suggested to check [all existing issues](https://github.com/projectatomic/vagrant-service-manager/issues) in order to avoid duplication.The vagrant-service-manager plugin works closely with the [ADB](https://github.com/projectatomic/adb-atomic-developer-bundle/issues) and the [adb-utils](https://github.com/projectatomic/adb-utils/issues) RPM.
+You may wish to review the issues in both the repositories as well.

 ## Submitting Pull Requests